sffjunkie/astral/src/doc/index.rst

     (asuming a location with no obscuring features.)

 Solar Noon
-    The time when the sun is at its highest point.
+    The time when the sun is at its highest point directly above the observer.

 Solar Midnight
     The time when the sun is at its lowest point.